 Photos & text by SAVE THE FROGS!
 Ecologist Michael Starkey

 Belize is a wonderful little country located east of Guatemala and nestled beneath the Yucatán Peninsula of Mexico.
 Like many countries in Central America, Belize is a hotspot of biodiversity.
 Belize is home to 37 amphibian species.
-In January 2012 I traveled to Belize for 12 days to help spread the message of amphibian conservation and to promote appreciation of wildlife and nature through education.
-I met with Belizean biologists, gave presentations about amphibian ecology and conservation, distributed educational materials and surveyed and photographed frog populations.
+In January 2012, SAVE THE FROGS!
+Ecologist Michael Starkey traveled to Belize for 12 days to help spread the message of amphibian conservation and to promote appreciation of wildlife and nature through education.
+Michael met with Belizean biologists, gave presentations about amphibian ecology and conservation, distributed educational materials and surveyed and photographed frog populations.
+SAVE THE FROGS! has since returned to Belize several times to educate locals and foreigners about frog conservation.
+If you like this page, please make a tax-deductible donation to help me SAVE BELIZE'S FROGS!
+Then just email us to ask us to direct your donation towards our Belize efforts.
+Thanks!

-You are cordially invited to join SAVE THE FROGS! on a 10-day eco-tour of Belize July 11th-20th, 2013!
+You are cordially invited to join SAVE THE FROGS! on an amazing 10-day eco-tour of Belize June 19th to June 28th, 2014!
 The trip will be led by SAVE THE FROGS!
-Founder Dr. Kerry Kriger; SAVE THE FROGS!
-Advisory Committee Chairman Michael Starkey; and Sacramento City College Professor Dave Wyatt -- who has been leading Belize eco-tours for 7 years!
+Advisory Committee Chairman Michael Starkey and SAVE THE FROGS!
+Ecologist Kathlyn Franco!
 We will also be accompanied by Mayan naturalists and field guides.
 Belize is home to many amphibian species, as well as an array of bats, birds, lizards, corals and other amazing wildlife, so please join us!
 Learn more here.
+You can see amazing photos of our 2013 eco-tour here.

 Belize is a country with a small, but growing population.
 With a population of roughly 350,000, people are beginning to spread out into the countryside.
 Little is known about the amphibians of Belize and more studies are needed to understand their ecology.
 Loss of habitat through deforestation is one of the major threats to the flora and fauna of Belize and is definitely affecting amphibian populations.
 There is also pesticide usage within the country, with little to no regulation implemented in some areas.
 The threat of the nefarious chytrid fungus is an issue to amphibians, as it has already driven many Central American species to complete extinction.